Regional data and tools to advance housing development

 Our October 1 Building Homes.
 Building Futures. release event was a huge success

 Over 75 people attended, along with 6 local media outlets.
-You can listen to the entire event – including the data presentation by Kerry Spitzer of the UMass Donahue Institute and the panel discussion with housing experts from all four western Mass counties – right here.
+You can view the entire event – including the data presentation by Kerry Spitzer of the UMass Donahue Institute and the panel discussion with housing experts from all four western Mass counties – right here.

 Media coverage for Building Homes.
 Building Futures.